gogama/httpx/FAQ.md

 By setting a longer timeout value when a previous request attempt timed out, you can set tight initial timeouts while being confident you won't brown out the dependency or suffer an availability drop if the dependency goes through a slow period.

-If you are interested in adaptive timeouts, you may also find the [racing feature TODO link here]() applies to your use case.
+If you are interested in adaptive timeouts, you may also find the [racing feature](#5-racing-faq-concurrent-requests) applies to your use case.

 ### 5. How do I set an adaptive timeout?